cforlando/PetAdoption-API/README.md

 ## Contributors

 If you would like to join the API group, our contact info is below.
-You can also check out the other projects Code for Orlando has been working on @ (https://github.com/cforlando) and (http://codefororlando.com/)
+You can also check out the other projects Code for Orlando has been working on @ (https://github.com/cforlando) and (http://codefororlando.com/) <br />

-Luis Moraguez (lmoraguez@kissimmee.org) - Slack (@lmoraguez) - API Group Lead Eric Fisher (Place email here if you would like to disclose) - Slack (@ericjfisher) Andrew Studnicky (Place email here if you would like to disclose) - Slack (@studnicky)
+Luis Moraguez (lmoraguez@kissimmee.org) - Slack (@lmoraguez) - API Group Lead <br />
+Eric Fisher (Place email here if you would like to disclose) - Slack (@ericjfisher) <br />
+Andrew Studnicky (Place email here if you would like to disclose) - Slack (@studnicky)

 ## License